Sections in this Topic

 This phase is marked by having successfully addressed the presenting priority in the client’s organization, as well as having addressed any issues found during the activities of discovery.
 The consultant and client will conduct an evaluation to verify that those accomplishments indeed were achieved.
 The client will have learned a great deal during the project, including how to successfully manage change efforts in their organization.

-Guidelines and Resources for Project Evaluation Phase of Consulting
+Guidelines and Resources for the Project Evaluation Phase of Consulting

 6. Project Termination and Closure